What You'll Learn

 Postpartum mood disorders are the most common complication of birth.
 1 out of 5 moms will experience postpartum depression or anxiety, and the battle is real.
 I was sinking when Frenel got me the help I needed.
 I hope by opening up about my struggle, it will help other parents who may be dealing with postpartum depression or anxiety.

-If you’re struggling to feel like yourself again or you’re feeling some resentment for your partner who may work away from home, reach out to the Wellness Center.
+If you’re struggling to feel like yourself again or you’re feeling some resentment for your partner who may work away from home, reach out for therapy support.
 Help is available.